 The first people to arrive in New Zealand were Polynesians called the Maori.
-Their culture exists alongside a English western culture today.
-There are also a number of modern cities that rate in the world's top 10 for quality of life.
+Their culture exists alongside a modern western culture today.
+There are also a number of beautiful cities that rate in the world's top 10 for quality of life.

 New Zealand is a land of contrasts.
 This multicultural wonderland contains some of the most stunning landscapes on Earth with modern cities set in spectacular natural locations.